Understanding Credit Notes in New Ledger

 How does a Credit Note appear in the system?

-In TJ Ops, there is no separate entry created for a credit note.
+In the Bill Items sub-module, there is no separate entry created for a credit note.
 Instead, a credit note can be identified by a negative amount shown under the Adjustments column in the Bills module.

 Here is an example of a Bill before and after a credit note (in the case of a full credit note).